 A client is an instance of the Optimizely SDK running with a specific datafile and other configuration settings.
 To use the SDK, get the appropriate datafile and then instantiate a client with it.
 This client exposes all the methods you need to activate experiments, track events, and perform other tasks.

-The iOS and Android SDKs (also called the mobile SDKs) offer the additional abstraction of a client manager.
+The Android and Swift SDKs (also called the mobile SDKs) offer the additional abstraction of a client manager.
 The manager handles synchronizing datafiles and generating the associated clients for you, along with other optimizations around event dispatching and persisting user state on the device.
 Using the manager is optional, and you can instantiate a client directly if you prefer complete control.
-If you're using the iOS SDK or Android SDK, see Initialize a mobile SDK.

 An impression is a unit of measurement of usage.
 In Full Stack, Optimizely counts an impression each time an experiment is activated and a decision event is sent.
 See Implement impressions for more information about: